El Salvador: Retrial for woman accused of abortion | DW | 16.07.2019

 Women's rights campaigners are hoping the new government of President Nayib Bukele will implement abortion reforms.
 Bukele, who took office in June, has previously said that he's "completely against" criminalizing women who have miscarriages.
 However, he has not spoken publicly about the Hernandez case.

-"This case would be the first case that would be tried after the new president is in power," said Paula Avila-Guillen, director for Latin America initiatives at the US-based Women's Equality Center.
+"This case will be the first case to be tried since the new president came to power," said Paula Avila-Guillen, director for Latin America initiatives at the US-based Women's Equality Center.

 Every year in El Salvador, about 25,000 women get pregnant as a result of a rape.
-It's estimated that thousands of these mothers resort to clandestine abortions.
+It's estimated that thousands of these women resort to clandestine abortions.

 nm/rc (EFE, AFP, Reuters, AP)